Speaker Proposal and Process

 Advance Learning Center New Content

-- Click here to access the SWE Speaking Proposal for online content.
+- Click here to access the SWE Professional Learning Proposal.

-- SWE Committee Members - click here to access the SWE Speaking Proposal for committee-hosted online content (e.g. Awards Training).
+- SWE Committee Members - click here to access the SWE Learning Proposal for committee-hosted online content (e.g. Awards Training).

 - SWE committee webinar attendance policy: To allow for the most efficient use of HQ staff and committee leader time, the live webinar may be canceled if it does not have 35 or more registrations two days prior to the live webinar date.
 If the live webinar is canceled, committee leaders have the option to record the webinar offline and release it as an on-demand webinar to be hosted in the Advance Learning Center.